parhamdoustdar/parhamdoustdar.github.io/coaching.md

 You have a job where you have to be a thinker, a creator, or a strategizer.

+Maybe you feel like an imposter, like you got where you are by "luck" or through "coincidences".

 Maybe you like to do more, but you don't know how.

 Maybe you've done things that you're proud of, but now you feel lost.